mr-nilesh/cover-go-take-home-excercise/README.md

 1) / : This route opens up the welcome screen and it is the default route.
 2) /user-details : This route opens up the insurance form.
 ```

+## NOTE
+You may see 2 different usernames in the commit.
+Both are mine.
+FYI